headshot2017/sm64-san-andreas/README.md

 It's also recommended to install the [SilentPatchSA](https://gtaforums.com/topic/669045-silentpatch) mod.
 It's not necessary in order for this plugin to work, but it fixes an issue with Mario's shading appearing to be flat while outdoors.

+Once you are ingame, press the M key to switch between Mario and CJ.

 This is still under development!

 ## Downloading a pre-release build from GitHub Actions (NEW)